gabstopper/smc-python/smc/docs/pages/getting_started.rst

 From an interface perspective, there are several different interface types that are have subtle differences.
 The supported physical interface types available are:

-* Single Node Dedicated Interface
+* Single Node Dedicated Interface (Single Layer 3 Firewall)
-* Node Dedicated Interface
+* Node Dedicated Interface (Used on Clusters, IPS, Layer 2 Firewall)
-* Inline Interface
+* Inline Interface (IPS / Layer2 Firewall)
-* Capture Interface
+* Capture Interface (IPS / Layer2 Firewall)
 * Cluster Virtual Interface
 * Virtual Physical Interface (used for Layer 3 Virtual Engines)

 The distinction is subtle but straightforward.
 A single node interface is used on a single layer 3 firewall